kartik-v/yii2-export/README.md

 The extension offers configurable user interfaces for advanced cases using view templates.

 - `exportColumnsView` allows you to setup your own custom view file for rendering the column selector dropdown.
-- `afterSaveView` allows you to setup your own after save view file if you are configuring to save exported file on server .
+- `afterSaveView` allows you to setup your own after save view file if you are configuring to save exported file on server.

 ## Demo
 You can see detailed [documentation](http://demos.krajee.com/export) and [demonstration](http://demos.krajee.com/export-demo) on usage of the extension.